Certificate Pinning

 YSxNUV05SLc2H4Z6kOXWCsUPPMenylyBVtogFlUiByE=

-That's the value you feed PinCertificate.
-Run it once per target, stash the hash somewhere, ship it.
+That's the value to feed PinCertificate.
+Run the pipeline once per target, stash the hash somewhere, ship it.

 End-to-end example

-This Go program captures example.com's SPKI on the fly via openssl, pins it, and confirms the request lands.
-Then it swaps in a bogus pin and checks the verification fails:
+This Go program captures example.com's SPKI on the fly via openssl, pins it, confirms the request lands, then swaps in a bogus pin and checks that verification fails:

 package main